List of Magical Girl Site characters: Main characters

-Tsuyuno is Aya's classmate, and reveals herself to be another magical girl when she saves her from another bully attack.
-Tsuyuno has also had a traumatic life having had her parents and unborn sibling killed by a burglar in a home invasion when she was a small child.
+Tsuyuno is Aya's classmate, and reveals herself to be another magical girl when she saves her from being injured by her bully.
+Tsuyuno has also had a traumatic life, after her parents and unborn sibling were killed by a burglar in a home invasion when she was a small child.
 The burglar spared her life saying that he would be back for her when she got older.
-She lived in fear until the same website that later appears for Aya pops up granting her magical powers.
+She lived in fear until the same website that later appeared for Aya pops up granting her magical powers.
 She is later able to track down her parents' killer, and takes her revenge by keeping him in her apartment and tortures him each day.
 After meeting Aya, she offers to help her out, comforting her when she gets scared which in turn forms a strong friendship between the two.
-After her apartment collapsed because of the battle she and Aya had with Sarina, she lives in Aya's house.
-She tells Aya though that each time they use their magical wands their lifespans are shortened.
-Tsuyuno can freezes time with her wand, a smartphone.
+After her apartment collapsed because of the battle she and Aya had against Sarina, she lives in Aya's house.
+She tells Aya though that each time they use their magical wands their lifespan is shortened.
+Tsuyuno can freeze time with her wand, a smartphone.
 When she uses her wand, the emblem in her eyes is a yellow crescent moon, her hair which is normally blonde fades into orange while blood flows out of her mouth.
-In chapter 54, Tsuyuno died and her body is surrounded by black smokes after overusing her wand.
+In chapter 54, Tsuyuno died and her body is surrounded by black smoke after overusing her wand.
 She might have been reincarnated as Ni, a site manager.
 Her favorite things are vegetables, mobile games, honey, yogurt, cute things and mascot characters.
 It shown that Tsuyuno's family is adopted and that she is actually Aya's twin sister.
+In the anime, Tsuyuno was somehow resurrected and continued to stay with Aya after defeating Site Administrator Nana.
+At the end of the series, Tsuyuno and Aya became a couple despite being siblings.